 Angels with Backpacks

-This is a parish Christmas project in which 80-100 backpacks are filled with basic necessities to help make life on winter streets a little more bearable for Ottawa's street youth.
-Each year, the backpacks are given to the Downtown Youth Services Bureau (YSB) Drop-In and are distributed at their annual Christmas party.
+This is a parish Christmas project in which over 100 backpacks, bags and boxes are filled with basic necessities for street youth. help make life on winter streets a little more bearable.
+Others are filled with sheets, towels, toiletries and gift certificates in support of the new Housing Hub established by the Youth Services Bureau Hub to open in 2019.
+Each year, the backpacks and other containers are given to the Downtown Youth Services Bureau (YSB) Drop-In and are distributed at their annual Christmas party.
 The YSB Drop-In provides services and a safe place for youth 12-20 years of age who have complex needs and are homeless, unstably housed or living on the street.

 Started in 1987 as a social outreach program of St. Matthew's, Harmony House is a second-stage shelter, assisting women and their children move from a life of fear and abuse to one of security, confidence and independence.
 Harmony House is the only second-stage women's shelter in all of Eastern Ontario.
 St. Matthew's continues to have two members on the Harmony House Board of Directors, provides financial support ($5,000 annually) and donates Christmas gifts for the women and children through the Jesse Tree project.
 Click here to visit the Harmony House website.